WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 The output value changes each round to ensure that you can enqueue a coin and have it remix (mix over and over again - increasing the anonymity set, improving privacy).
 As a result the round mixing amount will often be a specific number which generally decreases as the rounds proceed, with a reset once a lower bound is reached.

 ### What is happening in the input registration phase?
-During the [input registration](https://github.com/nopara73/zerolink#1-input-registration-phase), you select which coins you want to register for coin join.
-These coins need to be confirmed on the Bitcoin timechain, unless they are from a Wasabi coin join and you re-register them.
+During the [input registration](https://github.com/nopara73/zerolink#1-input-registration-phase), you select which coins you want to register for CoinJoin.
+These coins need to be confirmed on the Bitcoin timechain, unless they are from a Wasabi CoinJoin and you re-register them.
 In the background, Wasabi generates an input proof so that the coordinator can verify that you actually own this coin.
 Then Wasabi generates several addresses, depending on the value of inputs registered.
-The address of the anonset coin join output must not be linked to your input, and thus it is [cryptographically blinded](https://en.wikipedia.org/wiki/Blind_signature) to incomprehensible cypher-text.
-Since the change output can be easily linked to your input with coin join sudoku [reference missing], this address is not blinded, but send in clear-text.
+The address of the anonset CoinJoin output must not be linked to your input, and thus it is [cryptographically blinded](https://en.wikipedia.org/wiki/Blind_signature) to incomprehensible cypher-text.
+Since the change output can be easily linked to your input with CoinJoin sudoku [reference missing], this address is not blinded, but send in clear-text.

 Wasabi wallet generates a new tor identity [reference missing] called Alice, she is like a separate entity, and for every round you use a new Alice who is not linked to any previous connection.
-With Alice, you send some information to the Wasabi coordinator server: [i] the input coin that you want to register, together with the input proof signature; [ii] the clear text change address; and [iii] the blinded anonset coin join output.
+With Alice, you send some information to the Wasabi coordinator server: [i] the input coin that you want to register, together with the input proof signature; [ii] the clear text change address; and [iii] the blinded anonset CoinJoin output.

-The Wasabi coordinator now verifies that: [i] there is still room for more peers on this coin join; [ii] the blinded output has never been registered before; [iii] each input has not been registered before, is not banned, is unspent, and that the input proof is valid; and [iv] that the sum value of inputs is higher than the minimum required value of 0.1 bitcoin.
+The Wasabi coordinator now verifies that: [i] there is still room for more peers on this CoinJoin; [ii] the blinded output has never been registered before; [iii] each input has not been registered before, is not banned, is unspent, and that the input proof is valid; and [iv] that the sum value of inputs is higher than the minimum required value of 0.1 bitcoin.
 Only when all these checks are valid does the coordinator sign the blinded output.
 He does not know the address that he is signing, because it is blinded.
 This signature is proof that the coordinator has verified that Alice is not cheating.
 The coordinator sends the signed blinded output back to Alice.

 Alice has the private key to unblind the signed blinded output.
-With the magic of cryptography, she can reveal the clear-text address of the anonset coin join output, however, the coordinator signature is still attached to this address.
+With the magic of cryptography, she can reveal the clear-text address of the anonset CoinJoin output, however, the coordinator signature is still attached to this address.

 The input registration phase ends when either, the number of registered inputs exceeds the number of required inputs [meaning anonymity set of 100 peers]; or when the last round was two hours ago.